-Previously, I was associate editor at Preservation, the magazine of the National Trust for Historic Preservation.
+From 2006 to 2011, I was senior and then executive editor of Architect, which was shortlisted for a National Magazine Award for general excellence in 2011.
+Before that, I was an associate editor at Preservation, the magazine of the National Trust for Historic Preservation.
 I have a Ph.D. in literature from the University of Bristol in England and an M.A. from the University of St. Andrews, Scotland, and now live in Silver Spring, Md.